Modeling Task Effects in Human Reading with Neural Network-based Attention: Modeling Study 2

 \subsection{Discussion}

-In this modeling study, we presented two main results.
-First, we qualitatively evaluated the fixation probabilities predicted by a new version of the NEAT reading model which performs question answering.
-We conducted a mixed model analysis on the NEAT fixation probabilities that mirrored the analysis that we conducted on the human eye-tracking data presented in Section~\ref{sec:exp1}.
-The results clearly show that NEAT reading behavior and human reading behavior are qualitatively similar: we found the same main effects of word frequency, text position, and named entity status as in the human data, as well as the same interactions between text position and word frequency, and text position and named entity status.
-Crucially, we also found the same main effect of condition, i.e., preview affects reading behavior in the same way in the model and in the human data.
-And we found that all the experimental interactions with preview condition were replicated in the model, with the exception of the interaction of condition and named entity status, which was reversed.
+In this modeling study, we qualitatively evaluated the fixation probabilities predicted by a new version of the NEAT reading model which performs question answering.
+We conducted a mixed model analysis on NEAT fixation rate and found that the effects mirrored the effects found in human fixation rate in the eye-tracking experiment reported in Section~\ref{sec:exp1}.
+The results show that NEAT reading behavior and human reading behavior are qualitatively similar: Crucially, we found the same main effect of task, i.e., preview affects fixation rate in the same way in the model and in the human data.
+And we found that the experimental interactions between task and word frequency and task and named entity status were also replicated by the model.